 Traditional concrete masonry units, referred to as “CMU” and sometimes “block,” have a long history of use for basements and above-grade walls of homes.
 Available in plain units finished with other materials or architectural units that remain exposed to view, they can be insulated, reinforced, and grouted to form energy efficient, strong building envelopes.
 Read more on concrete masonry systems (CMS).

 Insulating Concrete Forms (ICF)

 As lightweight modular panels or blocks, ICFs combine easy form placement with a finish concrete wall encased between two layers of insulation.
 These systems have established themselves as environmentally friendly solutions to comfortable, durable buildings for housing and many other applications for low-rise construction.
 Read more on insulating concrete forms (ICFs).

 Panel Systems: Precast and Tilt-Up

 There are two main types of panel systems used for concrete walls: precast concrete and tilt-up concrete.
 Both types of panels are typically erected with a crane, but differ in where they are cast.
 Precast concrete panels are built in a controlled manufacturing facility and shipped to the site on trucks.
 Tilt-up panels are site cast from ready-mixed concrete, usually formed on top of the floor slab, for minimal site disruption.
 Flat casting simplifies the concreting process and panelization offers an opportunity for repetition and walls that go up fast.
-More on Precast.
-More on Tilt-Up.
+Read more on precast concrete.
+Read more on tilt-up concrete.